sensiolabs/BehatPageObjectExtension/doc/index.rst

 Notice that after clicking the *Search* button we'll be redirected to a search results page.
-Our method reflects this intent and returns another page by creating it with a ``getPage()`` helper first.
+Our method reflects this intent and returns another page by creating it with a ``getPage()`` helper method first.
 Pages are created with the same factory which is used in the context files.

 Refrence the official `Mink API documentation <http://mink.behat.org/api/>`_ for a full list of available methods: